Attestation (Updated on April 9, 2026) 12 min read

 • Pre-validation: We check documents before submission to catch potential rejection issues

 Attestation chains vary by country, document type, and destination authority.
-Our concierge team maps the correct sequence for your situation, coordinates each step, and ensures translation happens at the right stage.
+Our concierge team maps the correct sequence for your situation, coordinates each step, and confirms translation happens at the right stage.
 Learn about our concierge approach.

 Arkan Legal Translation

-MOJ-certified legal translation — License #701.
-Translator: Khaled Mohamed Abdulwahab Al-Adl.
+MOJ-certified legal translation — MOJ License #701.
+Translator: Khaled Mohamed Abdeltawab Aladl.

 View translator profile →